scikit-learn/enhancement_proposals/slep006/proposal.rst

 Solution 2: Specify routes at call
 ----------------------------------

-Similar to the legacy behavior of fit parameters in :class:`sklearn.pipeline.Pipeline`, this requires the user to specify the path for each "prop" to follow when calling `fit`.
+Similar to the current behavior of fit parameters in :class:`sklearn.pipeline.Pipeline`, this requires the user to specify the path for each "prop" to follow when calling `fit`.
 For example, to pass a prop named 'weights' to a step named 'spam' in a Pipeline, you might use